Linkin Park: 2015–2017: One More Light and Bennington's death

 Bennington died on July 20, 2017; his death was ruled a suicide by hanging.
 Shinoda confirmed Bennington's death on Twitter, writing, "Shocked and heartbroken, but it's true.
 An official statement will come out as soon as we have one".
 The band had released a music video for their single "Talking to Myself" earlier that day.
 One day after Bennington's death, the band canceled the North American leg of their One More Light World Tour.
 On the morning of July 24, Linkin Park released an official statement on their website as a tribute to Bennington.
 On July 28, Shinoda announced that donations made to the band's Music for Relief charity would be redirected to the One More Light Fund, which had been set up in Bennington's memory.
-On August 4, when the band was initially scheduled to play on Good Morning America, Chris Cornell's twelve-year-old daughter Toni appeared with OneRepublic to perform "Hallelujah" as a tribute to Bennington (who was the godfather to her younger brother, Christopher) and her father.
+On August 4, when the band was initially scheduled to play on Good Morning America, Soundgarden vocalist Chris Cornell's twelve-year-old daughter Toni appeared with OneRepublic to perform "Hallelujah" as a tribute to Bennington (who was the godfather to her younger brother, Christopher) and her father.
 Bennington had previously performed the song at the funeral for Cornell, who had also died from a suicide by hanging two months earlier.

-On August 22, Linkin Park announced plans to host a tribute concert in Los Angeles to honor Bennington.
+On August 22, Linkin Park announced plans to hold a tribute concert in Los Angeles to honor Bennington.
 The band thanked fans for their support, stating, "The five of us are so grateful for all of your support as we heal and build the future of Linkin Park".
+The title track of One More Light was released as a single on October 3.
 The band later confirmed that the concert, titled Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington, would take place on October 27 at the Hollywood Bowl.
-The event included Linkin Park's first performance following Bennington's death.
 The event featured multiple guests performing Linkin Park songs along with the band.
 The event was over three hours long and was streamed live via YouTube.
-It has been streamed 22.7 million times as of September 2022.
+As of September 2024, it has 25 million views.

-In November 2017, the band announced that a live album compiled from their final tour with Bennington, titled One More Light Live, would be released on December 15.
+The band considered fulfilling their planned Japanese tour dates after the tribute concert, but cancelled the shows on October 3.
+In November 2017, Linkin Park announced that a live album compiled from their final tour with Bennington, titled One More Light Live, would be released on December 15.
 On November 19, Linkin Park received an American Music Award for Favorite Alternative Artist and dedicated the award to Bennington.